myj-nikhil/earthlings-ee-api/README.md

 # earthlings-ee-api
 API to get Earth Engine data

-This can be started locally by using a dockerfile.
+This can be started locally by using Docker.